 3. Austria has no coastline…

 Like many of its central European neighbors, Austria is entirely landlocked.
 Indeed, while boundaries and borders have shifted over the years, modern-day Austria borders an impressive eight other countries.
-These are Germany, Czech Republic (Czechia), Slovakia, Hungary, Slovenia, Italy, Liechtenstein, and Switzerland.
+These are Germany, Czechia, Slovakia, Hungary, Slovenia, Italy, Liechtenstein, and Switzerland.

 4 … but does have the Blue Danube